naveenkantamneni/aws-examples/eks-keyspaces-app/README.md

 ```

 ### Build from Source code (optional)
-Application build in this example uses ```us-east-1``` AWS Region and ```cassandra.us-east-1.amazonaws.com``` as Amazon Keyspaces Endpoint.
+In this example, Application code uses ```us-east-1``` AWS Region and ```cassandra.us-east-1.amazonaws.com``` as Amazon Keyspaces Endpoint.
 If you want to build your jar from source code to customize, you can clone the repo, make custom changes and build jar using maven before moving to next step.

 ### Create your Amazon ECR repository
 ```